English Department Internship Program

 As to the second part of that question, when there are more students interested in a particular field than we have placements, students are ranked based on seniority, their writing sample (i.e., the letter of intent included in their application), their GPA, and their letters of recommendation.
 Students with the strongest applications are given the first opportunity at an interview.

-In the event that we have more highly qualified candidates than placements, Prof. Gelineau attempts to uncover new placements for those students within that field whenever possible.
+In the event that we have more highly qualified candidates than placements, we attempt to uncover new placements for those students within that field whenever possible.
 When that is not possible (or when the student indicates that they do not have a strong preference between their first and second choice fields), the student is placed in their second choice field.
 On rare occasions when that also is problematic, the student is contacted to discuss the options before proceeding.

 16. When can I expect to hear if I have been accepted to the program?